Morrison v. Olson

 Morrison v.
 Olson, 487 U.S. 654 (1988), was a Supreme Court of the United States decision that determined the Independent Counsel Act was constitutional.
-Morrison also set important precedent determining the scope of Congress's ability to encumber the President's authority to remove Officers of the United States from office.
+Morrison also set important precedent determining the scope of Congress's ability to encumber the president's authority to remove officers of the United States from office.
 In Seila Law LLC v.
 Consumer Financial Protection Bureau (2020), the Supreme Court distinguished Morrison as a narrow exception applying only to inferior officers.

 Background

+The Ethics in Government Act of 1978

+The Office of Independent Counsel was established by Congress after the Watergate scandal.
+When needed, the statute allowed for an independent counsel to be appointed by a special judicial panel.

+Reagan administration

 The case involved subpoenas from two subcommittees of the United States House of Representatives that directed the Environmental Protection Agency (EPA) to produce documents relating to the efforts of the EPA and the Land and Natural Resources Division of the Justice Department to enforce the Superfund law.
 President Ronald Reagan ordered the Administrator of the EPA to withhold the documents on the grounds that they contained "enforcement sensitive information."
 This led to an investigation by the House Judiciary Committee that later produced a report suggesting that Theodore Olson, the Assistant Attorney General for the Office of Legal Counsel, had given false and misleading testimony before a House subcommittee during the early parts of the investigation.

 The Chairman of the Judiciary Committee forwarded a copy of the report to the Attorney General with a request that he seek the appointment of an independent counsel to investigate the allegations against Olson and two others.
 Alexia Morrison was named independent counsel and given jurisdiction to investigate whether Olson had violated federal law.
 Olson moved to quash the subpoenas and sued Morrison in her official capacity.

-Olson argued that the Office of the Independent Counsel took executive powers away from the office of the President of the United States and created a hybrid "fourth branch" of government that was ultimately answerable to no one.
+Olson argued that the Office of the Independent Counsel took executive powers away from the office of the president of the United States and created a hybrid "fourth branch" of government that was ultimately answerable to no one.
 He argued that the broad powers of an independent counsel could be easily abused or corrupted by partisanship.
 Morrison in turn argued that her position was necessary in order to prevent abuses by the executive branch, which historically operated in a closed environment.

 Supreme Court

+The government's unitary executive theory argument mirrored Assistant Attorney General John R. Bolton's earlier congressional testimony that the Ethics in Government Act's independent counsel provisions were unconstitutional.
+Chief Justice William Rehnquist said the argument was "more than the text will bear".